Sagol

 Sagol (Korean: 사골; Hanja: 四骨), or beef leg bone, is an ingredient in Korean cuisine.
 Sagol is often boiled to make a broth, called sagol-yuksu (사골육수; 四骨肉水), or beef leg bone broth, for Korean soups such as gomguk (beef bone soup), galbi-tang (short rib soup), tteokguk (sliced rice cake soup), kal-guksu (noodle soup), or gukbap (soup with rice).

 Sagol is rich in the protein collagen and in minerals such as calcium.
-In traditional Korean culture, it alleged to reinvigorate the body.
-No scientific evidence supports this claim.
+In traditional Korean culture, it is believed to reinvigorate the body.
+However, no scientific evidence supports this claim.
 In the summer, sagol-yuksu (broth) is served to pregnant or breastfeeding mothers and the sick.
 In the winter, it is served with rice as a warm and nutritious meal.

 Etymology

 The anglicized translation of the word Sagol roughly translates to Four Bones.
 'Sa' meaning four and 'Gol' meaning bone.
 Together, they refer to the thigh and shin bones of a cow or bull.
 The term is primarily used in cooking.